msi-ris/Tutorials/rnaseq_cmd.md

 ## <a name="S1"></a>Supplement 1: Custom HISAT2 Indices
-In the cases where your study organism does not have a reference genome in the sections of Ensembl that we include in RISDB, you will need to prepare your own index files for read mapping.
+In the cases where your study organism does not have a reference genome in the sections of Ensembl that we include in bioref, you will need to prepare your own index files for read mapping.
 You may also want to prepare a custom index if you want to restrict the genome to a specific set of regions (like we did for the tutorial), or if you have an experiment that involves a transgenic organism